-The word yoga comes from the Sanskrit word yuj, which means ‘yoke’ or ‘union’.
-Practicing the postures and breathing with awareness develops harmony, unifying the mind, body and spirit, and is helping us to realize our true nature.
+The word Yoga is termed as “yuj” in Sanskrit which means ‘yoke’ or ‘union’.
+Practising the postures and breathing with awareness develops harmony, unifying the mind, body and spirit, and is helping us to realize our true nature.

-Sage Patanjali lived in India over 2,200 years ago.
+lived in India over 2,200 years ago.
 A true sage and a scholar, he wrote classical texts on Sanskrit grammar and medicine, as well as his Yoga Sutras, the first written statement of yogic philosophy.
 Before that, yoga followed an oral tradition, passed on personally from teacher to student.
-The Gurukula Systhem, a type of residential schooling system in ancient India with shishya (students) living near or with the guru, in the same house.
-The guru-shishya tradition is a sacred one in Hinduism and appears in other religious groups in India, such as Jainism, Buddhism and Sikhism.
+The Gurukula System, a type of residential schooling system in ancient India with shishya (students) living near or with the guru, in the same house.
+The sacred tradition of guru-shishya in India in Hinduism and other religious groups such as Jainism, Buddhism and Sikhism appeared from ancient times.
 In Shree Hari Yoga school we try to follow this tradition.
-Therefor we have near our two yoga halls 11 accommodations for our students and also Shree Hariji’s accommodation is in the same place.
+Therefore we have near our two yoga halls 11 accommodations for our students and also Shree Hariji’s accommodation is in the same place.

-“Yoga makes a sincere practitioner into an integrated personality,” Mr Iyengar says.
+Mr Iyengar has said that, “Yoga makes a sincere practitioner into an integrated personality”.
 “It develops a feeling of oneness between man and nature, between man and man, and between man and his Maker, thus permitting the experience of a feeling of identity with the spirit that pervades all creation.”

-The next two components, asana and pranayama, are the physical practices taught at the Institute: yoga postures and control of the breath.
-Together, they provide a vehicle for more internal work.
-The other four stages comprise this inner quest.
-Through withdrawal of the senses (pratyahara) and concentration (dharana), sustained meditation (dhyana) engenders a state of samadhi, which is variously defined as freedom, self-realisation and enlightenment.
+are the physical practices taught at the Shree hari: refers to control of breath and yoga postures.
+Together, when combine provides a support for more internal work.
+You will feel the freedom, self-realisation and enlightenment through withdrawal of the senses (pratyahara) and concentration (dharana), sustained meditation (dhyana) entering the state of samadhi.
 Yoga is “meditation in action”.
 His teaching combines all eight elements in asana practice (asana means here “to be seated in a position that is firm, but relaxed”), which helps us explore and experience the rest of the yoga practice.
-This brings us back into contact with the outside world, awakened by the basic understanding that everything and everyone are interconnected.
+With the basic understanding of interconnection, of everyone and everything, this brings us back with the outside world contact.

 After having understood Yoga Philosophy, you will get to know your own special needs of your body and yoga practice, your intuition will become better and you might get this little sacred happiness feeling of more completion with your innermost yoga experience.